 First there were PC clones.
 Then (for a while) there were Mac clones.
 Now it’s 3Com’s turn to compete in the world of licensed operating systems.
 That’s right: the first Palm OS clone is here.
 And rather than being satisfied with the me-too approach taken by most budding clonemakers, this clone’s inventors have added some intriguing features that may radically change the handheld computing market.

 The new handheld device, the Visor, comes from Handspring–a company founded by the original creators of the PalmPilot.
 Featuring built-in Mac support, complete Palm software compatibility, low prices, and an innovative expansion slot, the Visor is the opening salvo in Handspring’s battle to take over the handheld-computing world.

+What’s new?
 For starters, the Visor is the first Palm OS-based device with built-in support for Universal Serial Bus (USB).
 The Visor and Visor Deluxe models automatically come with a USB cradle–serial is an option, not the norm.
 Some of Palm’s built-in applications have been replaced with versions updated by Handspring: the Visor’s calculator supports scientific and financial calculations, the clock can display time in five time zones, and the datebook can display and automatically forward to-do items.
 All Visor models feature a built-in microphone for use with future expansion modules.